dojo/widgets/README.md

 - All widgets support accessibility (`a11y`) out of the box.

 - All widgets are fully themeable.
-In a future release we will ship with several official Dojo 2 themes that can be applied to the widgets (all themes will live in a separate repo).
+In a future release we will ship with several official Dojo 2 themes that can be applied to the widgets.

-- All widgets support internationalisation (`i18n`)
+- All widgets support internationalization (`i18n`)

 ## Widgets